divagueame/mailnotes/README.md

 ## 6 - Setup notesApi and render getNotes ##
 Add a Api composition to keep all API requests to /notes.
 Retrieve the notes of currently selected email, add them to useNotesStore and display them on template.

+## 7 - Render a textarea  for each note and add updateNote on notesApi ##
+Render a component with a textarea for each note, and update the note when focus is changed.
+PATCH request on notesApi /notes/{note_id}.